Richard E. Stogran, P.E., CFEI, CVFI

 Since joining ED&T in 2011, Mr. Stogran has been consulting in the areas of vehicle accident reconstruction, vehicle control systems analysis, fire investigation, mechanical system component failures analysis, and industrial/commercial equipment failure analysis.
 His professional pursuits are not far removed from his favorite pastime; often he can be found in his garage wrenching on one of his several Ford Mustangs, with the occasional trip to the drag strip to test his work.
 He also enjoys rebuilding classic and late model vehicles.
 Mr. Stogran happily resides in Orlando, Florida with his wife.

-He is a licensed engineer in the states of Connecticut, Florida, Georgia, Illinois, Michigan, North Carolina, South Carolina and Virginia.
+He is a licensed engineer in the states of Connecticut, Florida, Georgia, North Carolina and South Carolina.